os-chip-design/chip-design-intro/README.md

 This course is an introduction to the design of digital integrated circuits.
 It covers the basics of digital circuits, the tools used, and the process of designing a chip.
 The course is based on the open-source tools and the open-source PDKs.
 Student projects will be taped out on Tiny Tapeout.

+## Course Information

+ * Wednesday 13:00-17:00
+ * Room: B324-H050

 ## Lectures

-THis is a very tentative list of lectures.
+This is a very tentative list of lectures.
 The course will be adapted to the students' needs and interests.

 ### Lecture 1: Introduction to the Chip Design course
 - Overview of chip design and its importance in modern electronics.